 [NOTICE] Wed, 21 Dec 2022 10:48:24 GMT: Server starting on http://127.0.0.1:8080

-If you are using a log aggregator it is more familiar to log in 🔗 ndjson:
+If you are using a log aggregator, it is more convenient to log in 🔗 ndjson:

 {"function":"start(address:)","level":"NOTICE","date":"2022-12-21T10:52:18Z","message":"Server starting on http:\/\/127.0.0.1:8080"}